Samoa see off Tonga to set up World Cup revenge mission against England

 A 20-18 victory in Warrington sent the Samoans to their first World Cup semi-final.

-Samoa won a brutal clash with their Pacific neighbours Tonga to make history by reaching a first World Cup semi-final.
+Samoa won a brutal clash with their Pacific neighbours Tonga to make history by reaching a first Rugby League World Cup semi-final.

 A gripping 20-18 victory in front of a spellbound crowd of 12,674 in Warrington sets up a semi-final with England at Arsenal next Saturday when the Samoans will have the chance to atone for the embarrassment of their 60-6 defeat in the tournament opener a month ago.